 Shine On: The Universe of John Lennon

 Shine On: the Universe of John Lennon is a spectacular group made of some of Canada’s most renowned musicians, performing music by John Lennon and the Beatles uniquely arranged by Michael Occhipinti.
 Featuring the wonderful and distinct voices of Yvette Tollar, Dominic Mancuso, and Elizabeth Shepherd, paired with the singular talents of Mark Kelso (drums), Kevin Turcotte (trumpet), Roberto Occhipinti (bass), and Michael Occhipinti (guitar), this unique group came together in December of 2010 for a special concert to mark the 30th Anniversary of John Lennon’s passing.
-Thrilled at the chance to work together, the musicians have commenced work on a recording to be released in spring 2012.
+Thrilled at the chance to work together, the musicians released a recording, under the same title, together in spring 2012 (True North Records).

 Why another Beatles-related tribute in a world with so many?
 Guitarist Michael Occhipinti has participated in a few tributes himself, and always felt that too many artists miss the opportunity to do something new with the material.
 As he told arts reporter Errol Nazareth, “our familiarity with Lennon’s music is kind of liberating from an arranger’s point of view.
 It’ll allow us to stretch out and alter the songs in different ways and open them up for improvising,” he explains.
 “And people will still be able to reference the original in their head.
 For me it’s never been about replicating music but rather trying to reinvent it in a way that’s creative while still expressing an admiration for the source material.
 It’s really quite limitless,” Occhipinti adds.
 “My personal challenge is trying to make each arrangement a little different from the others, although when I listen to Beatles albums like Revolver that’s exactly what I hear them doing, too.”

 Each of the musicians in Shine On are renowned artists who lead their own acclaimed projects, and it is a testament to the artistry of the project that all are thrilled at the prospect of recording and touring together.
-The sold-out crowd that greeted their debut last December made it clear that people are thrilled to hear John Lennon’s work presented in new ways, and the release of a new recording in 2012 is going to kick off a very special year for a very special project.
+The sold-out crowd that greeted their debut in December 2012 made it clear that people are thrilled to hear John Lennon’s work presented in new ways.